hugoferreira/hugoferreira.github.com/_posts/2019-04-16-a-tale-of-async-and-tests.md

 ## And your point is...

 Indeed, I digress.
 So, early 2018, I was [trying to understand](https://stackoverflow.com/questions/50382553/asynchronous-bounded-queue-in-js-ts-using-async-await) how non-blocking single-threaded event-loop based javascript worked.
-My desiderata was simple: (a) to have a pair of producer/consumers exchanging messages, (b) via a bounded buffer, (c) where the consumer would block if there was no message available to consume, and (d) the producer would block if the buffer was full.
-Which meant implementing something like:
+My desiderata was simple: (a) to have a pair of producer/consumers exchanging messages, (b) via a bounded buffer, (c) where the consumer would *only* block if there was no message available to consume, and (d) the producer would *only* block if the buffer was full.
+This meant implementing something like:

 ```typescript
 class AsyncQueue<T> {